6 Tips to Improve Your Gym Member Experience

 When you’re operating a gym and your members are happy, everything seems easy.
 But we’ve all seen situations where a change in budget, management or style quickly causes gym members to sneak off and start memberships at other facilities.
 How do you keep your members happy and improve their overall experience?
-These tips will give you some ideas to help you get started:
+These six tips to improve your gym member experience will give you some ideas to help you get started:

-With these tips in mind, you’re sure to see a positive improvement in your gym members’ experiences, your referred business and the overall gym atmosphere.
+With these six tips to improve the gym member experience in mind, you’re sure to see a positive improvement in your referred business and the overall gym atmosphere.
 Put a few into motion and see what results develop.